 Boats with engines have onboard electrical systems such as heating, air-conditioning, and digital instruments.
 Being able to service and repair such items makes you a more valuable technician, leading to a better boat mechanic salary.

 A maintenance role is involved in keeping marine vessels in good working condition.
 Such responsibilities include parts adjustments and replacement.
 Being adept in boat maintenance means being able to monitor the boat’s condition as well as identify key concerns and ways to address them.

 4. Marine Engine

-The marine engine mechanic is the most common type, and being one leads to more work opportunities.
+The marine engine mechanic is the most common type, and being one lead to more work opportunities.
 Further specialization in matters relating to the boat motor can lead to better pay, as does becoming more specialized, such as a diesel marine mechanic.

-Proper diagnosis of parts, preventive and corrective testing, and routine maintenance; all are necessary for every motorized vessel, which would do you well to master.
+Proper diagnosis of parts, preventive and corrective testing, and routine maintenance; are all necessary for every motorized vessel, which would do you well to master.

 5. Certification from Yamaha

 Some engine brands are more popular and more often used on boats; one example is Yamaha.
 By becoming a brand-certified boat motor mechanic specializing in specific engine brands, you can increase your odds of a better income.